Abiola Akiyode-Afolabi

 Abiola Akiyode-Afolabi is a Nigerian lawyer and civil rights activist.
 She is the founding Director of Women Advocates Research and Documentation Center (WARDC), a non-governmental maternal and reproductive health advocacy organization which major objective is to promote women's rights, human rights, governance and rule of law.

 Abiola Akiyode-Afolabi is an executive board member of West Africa Network for Peacebuilding and the Nigerian Women's Trust Fund.
 She teaches International Humanitarian Law at the University of Lagos.
 In 2016, She was elected the chairman of The Monitoring Group (TMG), the coalition of 400 civil society organizations.

 Early life and education

 Akiyode-Afolabi was born in Kwara State but she grew up in Osogbo, Osun State, Nigeria.

 She studied Law from the Obafemi Awolowo University, Ile Ife, where she started her journey in human right activism as the first female public relations officer.
-She earned her master's degree at the Notre Dame Law School, Indiana, USA and her Doctoral Degree from SOAS University of London with a specialization in women's peace and security.
+She earned her master's degree at the Notre Dame Law School, Indiana, USA and her Doctoral Degree from SOAS University of London with a specialization in international humanitarian law focusing on women's peace and security.